mythreyajl/SDCND-P2-TrafficSignClassification/writeup.md

 #### 2. Performance on New Images

-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-Here are the results of the prediction:
 Subset performance: The model was able to correctly guess 4 among the 5 traffic signs, which gives an accuracy of 80%.
-This fades in comparison to the accuracy on the test set of 95.511%.
+This pales in comparison to the accuracy on the test set of 95.511%.

 | Image			                              | Prediction	            					          |